timoxd7/Steroido/README.md

 - printf for all supported platforms
 - vector for all supported platforms
 - Callbacks
+- CAN for all supported mbed and teensy devices (not arduino yet)

 ## Usage
 Steroido OS in its basic usage is similar with Arduino: